How to Install a Dual Battery Kit on a Kawasaki Mule Pro-FXT

 Step 17.
 Reinstall the air filter, airbox cover and battery cover.

-As mentioned at the beginning of this article, an accessory fuse box needs to be installed onto your Kawasaki Mule before installing a dual battery kit.
-Watch the video below to get your Mule's accessory fuse box ready to go.
+As mentioned at the beginning of this article, an accessory fuse box needs to be installed onto a Kawasaki Mule before installing a dual battery kit.
+Watch the video below to see how to install an accessory fuse box on a Kawasaki Pro-FXT.